kaunel85/ong-bylaws/bylaws.md

     4. If an Active Member is not eligible for Elections as determined by the above he must be informed before any election date even if he is not currently nominated.
 This is such that he may maintain privacy and decline nominations or prepare an appeal.
 He may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.
        1. The Active Member may only appeal his case to either the Executive Committee or the Active Chapter.
 The decision of the chosen body is final.
        2. In the case of an appeal to the Executive Committee, a majority vote of the Executive Committee is required to allow the Active Member to proceed to the balloting stage.
-       3. In the case of an appeal to the Active Chapter, a two thirds (2/3) vote in favour of the motion is required to allow the Active Member to proceed to the balloting stage.
+       3. In the case of an appeal to the Active Chapter, a two thirds (2/3) vote in favor of the motion is required to allow the Active Member to proceed to the balloting stage.

 34. Each President and Vice-President candidate will be allotted a 3 minute speech period.
 Other officer candidates will be allotted a 2 minute speech period.
 This cannot be changed by a motion of the chapter.